Angtian/VoGE/Documentation.md

 *Parameters:*

 - fragments: fragments returned by the VoGE renderer.
-- colors: color of each Gaussian kernels, have a shape with (V, 3).
+- colors: color of each Gaussian kernels, have a shape with (N, 3).
 - background_color: background color, tuple of 3 ints or 1x3 torch.Tensor.
 - thr: thr=-1 for soft adding the background color, thr > 0 for a hard mask when adding the background.